khast3x/khast3x.github.io/_posts/2019-05-26-h8mail-release.md

 ### Breach Compilation

-This feature was already part of h8mail's first version, and has been reintegrated.
-Since this breach is amongst the most shared, I think it's okay to reference a link in this write-up. h8mail uses the `query.sh` script that is included in the torrent, meaning this will **only work on Linux & OSX** platforms.
+This feature was already part of h8mail's first version, and has been reintegrated. h8mail uses the `query.sh` script that is included in the torrent, meaning this will **only work on Linux & OSX** platforms.
 Windows users can still use the generic `-lb` on the data.

 h8mail was built using the Breach Compilation version referenced [here](https://gist.github.com/scottlinux/9a3b11257ac575e4f71de811322ce6b3#gistcomment-2298792)